SolidWallOfCode/libswoc/doc/code/IntrusiveDList.en.rst

 typographic errors and warnings about type punning caused by :code:`-fstrict-aliasing`.

 For convenience there are two helper templates provided.
-The first is :code:`IntrusiveLinkage` which, given the link members, creates the linkage structure required for :class:`IntrusiveDList`.
+The first is :code:`IntrusiveLinkage` which, given the link members, creates the linkage structure required for :code:`IntrusiveDList`.
 For the :code:`Thing` class above, this looks like

 .. literalinclude:: ../../src/unit_tests/ex_IntrusiveDList.cc